 IUL Index Strategy Types & Allocation Tips

-IUL policies let you choose how your cash value grows by allocating premiums across different index strategies and fixed accounts.
-Understanding these options and matching your allocation to your age and risk tolerance helps maximize long-term performance:
+IUL policies let you choose how your cash value grows.
+Allocate premiums across different index strategies and fixed accounts.
+Match your allocation to your age and risk tolerance to maximize performance:

-• S&P 500 Index Strategy.
-Tracks the performance of 500 large-cap U.S. stocks with typical caps of 10-12% and a 0% floor.
-This straightforward strategy offers the highest growth potential during strong market years but can hit the cap frequently in bull markets.
+- S&P 500 Index Strategy Tracks 500 large-cap U.S. stocks.
+Typical caps: 10% to 12%.
+Floor: 0%.
+This strategy gives you the highest growth potential during strong markets.
+You'll hit the cap often in bull markets.

-• Multi-Year Index Strategy.
-Locks in a crediting period for 2-5 years with higher participation rates up to 150% or caps of 12-15%.
-You can't adjust allocations during the crediting period, making this best for long-term commitments.
+- Multi-Year Index Strategy Locks in a crediting period for two to five years.
+Participation rates up to 150%.
+Caps: 12% to 15%.
+You can't adjust during the crediting period.
+Best for long-term commitments.

 Review allocations annually and adjust based on your age, market conditions and retirement timeline.
 Gradually shift toward conservative allocations as you approach retirement to protect accumulated cash value.

-Taking excessive loans creates overloan risk.
-If your loan balance exceeds your cash value, your policy could lapse and trigger taxable income.
-Many carriers now offer overloan protection riders that prevent lapse by reducing your death benefit to cover the loan.
+Many people use indexed universal life (IUL) policies for retirement income by taking tax-free loans against the policy’s cash value.
+Insurers offer fixed loan rates around 5% to 6% or indexed loans tied to market performance, but excessive borrowing can create overloan risk.
+If your loan balance exceeds the policy’s cash value, the policy will lapse and trigger taxable income.
+Some insurers offer overloan protection riders that help prevent lapse by reducing the death benefit to cover your loan.

 How to Choose the Best Indexed Universal Life Insurance